ajcvickers/ajcvickers.github.io/_posts/2013-05-28-database-initializer-and-migrations-seed-methods.md

 With respect to Seed the important thing to notice is that Seed is only ever called immediately after a new, empty database has just been created.
 Seed is never called for an existing database that might already have data in it.
 This has two important consequences:
 <ul>
 	<li>Database initializer Seed methods do not have to handle existing data.
 That is, new entities can be inserted without any need to check whether or not the entities already exist in the database.</li>
 	<li>The Seed method will not be called when the application is run if the database already exists and the model has not changed since the last run.
-We’ll come back to this point later.</li>
+We'll come back to this point later.</li>
 </ul>
 <h2>Enter Migrations</h2>
 EF 4.3 introduced <a href="http://msdn.microsoft.com/en-us/data/jj591621">Code First Migrations</a>.
 Migrations provide a way for the database to be evolved without needing to drop and recreate the entire database.
 Use of Migrations commonly involves using PowerShell commands to manage updates to the database explicitly.
 That is, database creation and updates are usually handled during development from PowerShell and do not happen automatically when the applications runs.
 (See <em>The Migrations initializer </em>below for how this can be changed.)